BSPQ23-24/BSPQ23-E7/README.md

 # 🏁BSPQ23-E7: DeustoCars 🚗🛵🏎️

-You can read the [DeustoCars Documentation](https://bspq23-24.github.io/BSPQ23-E7/) for a better definition of the functions.
+You can read the [DeustoCars Documentation](https://bspq23-24.github.io/BSPQ23-E7/doxygen) for a better definition of the functions.

+You can see the [Test Report](https://bspq23-24.github.io/BSPQ23-E7/jacoco) to see the testing coverage of DeustoCars.

 ## Index
 1. [Introduction](#introduction)